Blato122/pretty-graph/README.md

 # pretty-graph
-Genetic algorithm program that draws a user-friendly graphical representation of a given graph.
+A genetic algorithm program that draws a user-friendly graphical representation of a given graph.